 Note: End User Experience Monitoring only supports YAML files in which the Selenium scenario is scripted within the YAML.
 It does not support pointing a YAML to a separate script, such as one written in Java or Python.

-In the Selenium Scenarios tab, check the box for script or scripts that you want to execute as monitoring tests.
+3. On the Selenium Scenarios tab, select the boxes for scripts that you want to execute as monitoring tests.

 Run the Test

-After specifying the URLs or uploading your own Selenium scenarios, click Run Test.
+After specifying either the URLs to access or uploading your Selenium scenarios, click Run Test.

-Once the test starts, you will see both the load test and the user experience monitoring test executed simultaneously.
+After the test starts, you see both the load test and the user experience monitoring test executed simultaneously.

-Once the test report appears, you will see the usual report tabs, along with the new End User Experience Monitoring tab.
+When the test report appears, you see the report tabs and the End User Experience Monitoring tab.

 View the Report